ethanneff/playground-react-native/docs/PLANNING.md

 - [x] fix android https://github.com/fastlane/fastlane/issues/18403
 - [x] color
 - [x] date-fns to dayjs
-- [x] use createNativeStackNavigator instead of createStackNavigator (from 45fps to 55fps. does not work with modals)
+- [x] use createNativeStackNavigator instead of createNativeStackNavigator (from 45fps to 55fps. does not work with modals)
 - [x] use react-native-fast-image
 - [x] `{showReview && <Review onComplete />`
 - [x] install accelerator